divvun/iso639-databases/README.md

 ### Interpretation

-`tag3` and `tag1` columns represent the ISO 639-3 and -1 tags respectively.
+`tag3` and `tag1` columns represent the ISO 639-3 (or -5) and -1 tags respectively.
 The `name` field is the "most recognisable" form of the language name, typically in English, to be used as a fallback where an autonym is not available.

 The `autonym` field is the name of the language *in* that language.
 If this field is blank, it means that there is no confirmed autonym for this language in this database and you may use the `name` field as a fallback.